erick-otenyo/wagtail-surveyjs/README.md

 ![Sample Survey](screenshots/sample_survey.png)

 There is nothing much here to set up, unless you added more model fields to your Page.

-Save your page, and go back to the listing of your pages on the Wagtail Admin Explorer.
+`Publish` your page, and go back to the listing of your pages on the Wagtail Admin Explorer.

+`NOTE`: Make sure you `Publish` the page before going to the survey creator.
+Saving as draft might give you issues where your designed form fields might be lost on publishing later.
+So make sure you publish before designing the survey form.

 Hover around the page title, and you will see a button named `Survey Creator` as below: